 Peripheral vascular disease (PVD) is a common condition that affects your arteries, veins, and other blood vessels in your arms, legs, and abdomen.
 Reduced circulation can cause pain and other complications.
-The team at the University Pain Medicine Center, with offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, provides customized treatments to manage PVD-related pain.
+The team at the University Pain Medicine Center, with offices in Murray Hill, New York City, and throughout New Jersey, provides customized treatments to manage PVD-related pain.
 Call the University Pain Medicine Center or make an appointment online today.

 PVD is the umbrella term for a variety of circulatory diseases that affect your arteries, veins, and lymphatic vessels.
 It includes:

 PVD interferes with the way blood and other fluids move through your body.
 PVD diseases can cause a variety of symptoms, ranging from swelling and pain to blood clots and nerve damage.

 PVD causes muscle and nerve pain.
 When PVD deprives your muscles of oxygen, they cramp and send pain signals to let you know that something is wrong.

 In the early stages of PVD, muscle pain often occurs during physical activity and is called claudication.
 However, as your condition progresses, your pain becomes chronic and can keep you awake at night.

 PVD also contributes to nerve damage — a painful condition known as neuropathy.
 Neuropathy symptoms include sharp, burning pain, sensitivity to touch, numbness, weakness, and lost coordination.